Adapted Wasserstein distance between the laws of SDEs: Examples

 We now show that, if the coefficients of the SDEs \eqref{eq:sdes} are non-Markovian, then the synchronous coupling may fail to attain the adapted Wasserstein distance between the laws of the solutions of \eqref{eq:sdes}.
-In this example, the diffusion coefficients will be constant and the drift coefficients will be discontinuous.
-This leaves open the question of whether the synchronous coupling may still be optimal for continuous non-Markovian coefficients.

 \begin{example}[non-Markovian counterexample] This example already appears in \cite{BaBaBeEd19a}, as a counter-example in a different setting.